 Some of the key areas we believe that pricing teams need to be looking at include:

-The hx team has been following Project Rio's progress and has reviewed the details of the Principles of Doing Business at Lloyd's.
-We've produced an hx insight guide that steps you through our summary of what the principles mean for Lloyd's Syndicates, particularly the far-reaching requirements for pricing, underwriting and reporting.
+The hyperexponential tea has reviewed the details of the Principles of Doing Business at Lloyd's.
+We've produced insight guide that steps you through our summary of what the principles mean for Lloyd's Syndicates, particularly the far-reaching requirements for pricing, underwriting and reporting.
 Get the guide.